 Rattlesnakes: Their Habits, Life Histories, and Influence on Mankind.

-The classic guide to rattlesnakes by the great California Herpetologist, available in two volumes or in one abridged volume.
+This is the classic guide to rattlesnakes by the great California Herpetologist, available in two volumes or in one abridged volume.

 The original 2009 guide to the rattlesnakes of the United States has been expanded to cover all of the venomous serpents of the United States, including Rattlesnakes, Coral Snakes, Copperheads, and Cottonmouths, with 170 color pictures and 42 range maps.